Free Your Mind

 Tapping into the collective energy of the moment, it depicts a world where humans are enslaved by algorithms – asking can we break free?
 And do we even want to?

-Free Your Mind is brought to life by a dream team of creative forces who've had their hand in some of the most iconic cultural moments either side of the millennium (we’re talking the London 2012 Olympic Opening Ceremony for starters).
+Free Your Mind was brought to life by a dream team of creative forces who've had their hand in some of the most iconic cultural moments either side of the millennium (we’re talking the London 2012 Olympic Opening Ceremony for starters).

-Directed by Manchester’s own Danny Boyle, it features hip hop choreography by Kenrick ‘H2O’ Sandy, a powerful score from composer Michael ‘Mikey J’ Asante (co-founders of Boy Blue), eye-opening staging from world-leading designer Es Devlin, alongside words from acclaimed writer Sabrina Mahfouz and costumes by iconic fashion designer Gareth Pugh.
+Directed by Manchester’s own Danny Boyle, it featured hip hop choreography by Kenrick ‘H2O’ Sandy, a powerful score from composer Michael ‘Mikey J’ Asante (co-founders of Boy Blue), eye-opening staging from world-leading designer Es Devlin, alongside words from acclaimed writer Sabrina Mahfouz and costumes by iconic fashion designer Gareth Pugh.

-Building Worlds: Dance & Choreography | Behind the Scenes of Free Your Mind
+Building Worlds: Behind the Scenes of Free Your Mind

 The Creative Team